michaelliriano/justvent/README.md

 Users can:

-Login/Logout
+Login/Logout,
-Create/Edit/Delete a post
+Create/Edit/Delete a post,
-Follow/Unfollow Users
+Follow/Unfollow Users,
-Live Search for other User Posts
+Live Search for other User Posts,
-Chat amongst other Users
+Chat amongst other Users.